-No home air purifier can remove everything unpleasant from the air and some cope better with some things than with others.
-Large particles, such as pollen and dust, are fairly easy to filter out, which makes the best air purifiers for dust and the best air purifiers for allergies an effective choice.
-But volatile organic compounds (VOCs) or gases such as those produced from cigarette smoke are too small for HEPA filters to trap them effectively.
+For example, large particles, such as pollen and dust, are fairly easy to filter out.
+But volatile organic compounds (VOCs) or gases such as those produced from cigarette smoke are generally too small for HEPA filters to trap them effectively.
 If you need to reduce those kinds of particles, you’ll need an air purifier with activated carbon filters.
 But whichever purifier you have will help improve the air quality in your home.

 Can air filters get rid of coronavirus?

 It’s possible, at least theoretically.
-The airborne droplets that spread coronavirus are the perfect size for most air purifiers to trap, but for that to happen, you need to get the particles into the filter.
-While an air purifier might help reduce the amount of droplets in a small room used by someone who is positive and whose coughs are putting more droplets into the air, you can achieve very similar effects by opening the windows.
-Consumer Reports has a good round-up of the current thinking regarding air filters and the virus here.
-The short version: Assume it doesn’t make any difference.
+Because of how air purifiers work, the airborne droplets that spread coronavirus are the perfect size for most of them to trap, but for that to happen, you need to get the particles into the filter.
+While an air purifier might help reduce the amount of droplets in a small room used by someone who has the coronavirus, and whose coughs are putting more droplets into the air, you can achieve very similar effects by opening the windows.

-It's also important to remember to clean your air purifier regularly, to ensure that your air purifier is working as best it can to protect you against any pollutants and particles that could be harmful.
+It's also important to make sure you know how to clean your air purifier and to do so regularly, to ensure that yours is working as best it can to protect you against any pollutants and particles that could be harmful.